Loki-Astari/loki-astari.github.io/source/_posts/2015-01-23-c-plus-plus-by-example-smart-pointer-part-iii.markdown

                                          // reported by the compiler).
     }
 ```
-The `nullptr` provides some opportunities to make the code shorter/cleaner when initialize smart pointers to be empty.
+The `nullptr` provides some opportunities to make the code shorter/cleaner when initializing smart pointers to be empty.
 Because we are using explicit one argument constructors the compiler can not convert a `nullptr` into a smart pointer automatically, it must be done explicitly by the developer.
 ```cpp nullptr failing on Smart Pointer
     void workWithSP(ThorsAnvil::UP<int>&& sp)
     { /* STUFF*/ }